Caffeine Half Life Calculator

 What factors affect caffeine metabolism?

-How much caffeine is too much per day?
+How much caffeine is considered too much in a day?

 Sources and References